Love and Rockets (band): History

-After a gruelling tour schedule in support of their big hit, Love and Rockets took a few years off before returning to the studio together.
-The result was a move to an electronic sound that had more in common with The Orb than their rock or goth roots.
+After a gruelling tour schedule in support of their big hit, Love and Rockets took a few years off before returning to the studio.
+The result was a move to an electronic sound that had more in common with the Orb than their rock or goth roots.
 Their label, RCA Records, dropped them.
 They signed with Rick Rubin's American Recordings to release Hot Trip to Heaven in 1994, followed in 1996 by Sweet F.A..
 In April 1995, during the recording of Sweet F.A., a fire broke out in the house owned by American Recordings, where the band were living and recording.
 None of the members were injured, but their visiting friend Genesis P. Orridge of Psychic TV was injured whilst escaping the fire.
 The band lost their gear (a photo of a burnt guitar was used for the album cover of Sweet F.A.) and months of work on the album.
 There was a lengthy legal battle between the band, their label, and the label's insurance company.
 Love and Rockets were found not responsible for the fire, but were left with a large legal bill.
 Lift came out in 1998 on Red Ant Records, and, after performing in Toronto in April, 1999, Love and Rockets disbanded.

-Love and Rockets announced in October 2007 on their MySpace page that they would reform to play one song at "Cast a Long Shadow", a tribute to Joe Strummer and benefit for Strummerville, The Joe Strummer Foundation for New Music, on 22 December 2007 at the Key Club in West Hollywood, California.
-They covered The Clash's "Should I Stay or Should I Go", playing the song twice, the second time inviting members of the audience to join them onstage to sing along.
-They performed on 27 April 2008 at the Coachella Valley Music and Arts Festival, and also at Lollapalooza on 3 August 2008 in Chicago.
+Love and Rockets announced in October 2007 on their MySpace page that they would reform to play one song at "Cast a Long Shadow", a tribute to Joe Strummer and benefit for Strummerville, the Joe Strummer Foundation for New Music, on 22 December 2007 at the Key Club in West Hollywood, California.
+They covered the Clash's "Should I Stay or Should I Go", playing the song twice, the second time inviting members of the audience to join them onstage to sing along.
+They performed on 27 April 2008 at the Coachella Valley Music and Arts Festival, and at Lollapalooza on 3 August 2008 in Chicago.

-In an interview in June 2009, Ash emphatically stated that he had no further plans to play with Love and Rockets.
+In an interview in June 2009, Ash emphatically stated he had no further plans to play with Love and Rockets.
 "We've worked together since 1980.
 I really want to work with new people, I'm sure everybody feels the same."

-A tribute album titled New Tales to Tell: A Tribute to Love and Rockets was released on 18 August 2009 featuring contributions from The Flaming Lips, Frank Black, Puscifer, A Place to Bury Strangers, Film School, Better Than Ezra, Johnny Dowd, The Dandy Warhols, Blaqk Audio, The Stone Foxes and Monster Magnet.
+A tribute album titled New Tales to Tell: A Tribute to Love and Rockets was released on 18 August 2009, featuring contributions from the Flaming Lips, Frank Black, Puscifer, A Place to Bury Strangers, Film School, Better Than Ezra, Johnny Dowd, the Dandy Warhols, Blaqk Audio, the Stone Foxes and Monster Magnet.